biolink/biolink-model/docs/ChemicalToEntityAssociationMixin.md

 ## Mixin for

+ * [ChemicalGeneInteractionAssociation](ChemicalGeneInteractionAssociation.md) (mixin)  - describes a physical interaction between a chemical entity and a gene or gene product.
+Any biological or chemical effect resulting from such an interaction are out of scope, and covered by the ChemicalAffectsGeneAssociation type (e.g. impact of a chemical on the abundance, activity, structure, etc, of either participant in the interaction)
  * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) (mixin)  - A relationship between two chemical entities.
 This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
  * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) (mixin)  - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype.
  * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) (mixin)  - An interaction between a chemical entity and a gene or gene product.